AustinAro/EXPERIMENT--01-ALP-FOR-8086/README.md

 ## Result :

-Thus,the program to execute ALP on fundamental arithmetic and logical operations has been executed successfully and verified
+Thus,the ALP on fundamental arithmetic and logical operations has been executed successfully and verified